 The current policy is active and volume discounts are expected to be given much quicker, but approved policy based on the transaction data suggests that the volume discounts should be decreased from the current policy.
 By performing statistical analysis, we can advise the right slope at which the proposed policy curve should reside.

 b) Example 2

-People distinguish the volume curve and negotiated discount.
+People distinguish the volume curve and negotiated a discount.

 Volume curves have a unique role in pricing and should be ruled separately for clarity and sequence.
-For companies considering a smart pricing project, this delimitation is important as the policy based volume discount can be separated from negotiated one.
+For companies considering a smart pricing project, this delimitation is important as the policy-based volume discount can be separated from a negotiated one.
 After the true negotiated discount is calculated, the smart price guidance will provide the right target price guidance.

 What are the Benefits of the Tiered Model?